 We have adopted the Surmodics Code of Ethics and Business Conduct (the "Code of Conduct"), which applies to our directors, officers and employees.
 The Code of Conduct is publicly available on our website at www.surmodics.com under the caption Investors/Corporate Governance.
-If we make any substantive amendments to the Code of Conduct or grant any waiver, including any implicit waiver from a provision of the Code of Conduct, to our directors or executive officers, we will disclose the nature of such amendment or waiver on a Current Report on Form 8-K.
+If we make any substantive amendments to the Code of Conduct or grant any waiver, including any implicit waiver from a provision of the Code of Conduct, to our directors or executive officers, we will disclose the nature of such amendment or waiver on our website.
+The Board of Directors updated the Code of Conduct in August of 2022.